otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-10-end-to-end-testing.md

 ### Playwright

-**Playwright** is an open-source end-to-end testing framework developed by Microsoft.
-It allows developers to write tests that simulate user interactions with web applications across different browsers and platforms.
-Playwright provides a high-level API for automating browser actions, making it easier to create reliable and maintainable tests.
+**Playwright** is an open-source **end-to-end testing** framework developed by **Microsoft**.
+It allows developers to write tests that simulate user interactions with web applications across different browsers and platforms. **Playwright** provides a high-level API for automating browser actions, making it easier to create reliable and maintainable tests.

 > **Resource:** <https://playwright.dev>